Kudoo39/trending/README.md

 To get started with the Trending Shop project, follow these steps:

-1. Clone the repository: `git clone https://github.com/Kudoo39/trending-shop`
+1. Clone the repository: `git clone https://github.com/Kudoo39/trending`
-2. Navigate to the project directory: `cd trending-shop`
+2. Navigate to the project directory: `cd trending`
 3. Install dependencies: `npm install` or `yarn install`
 4. Run the app locally: `npm run start` or `yarn start`

 ## Features

-- **Browse Products:** Explore a diverse selection of products sourced from Platzi Fake Store API.
+- **Browse Products:** Explore a diverse selection of products sourced.
 - **Product Details:** Access comprehensive information about each product, including name, price, description, and image.
 - **Shopping Cart Management:** Add products to the shopping cart and easily manage cart items.
 - **User Authentication:** Securely login and register accounts to access personalized features.